 Community Spaces (in person)

 In fall 2022, the Guild launched an ongoing series of visits to communities across the country to connect with folks in the community arts education ecosystem and learn about new possibilities for us to support you.
-So far we have held Community Spaces in Boston, San Francisco, Oakland, and Memphis!
-Stay tuned for info about our next stop.
+So far we have held Community Spaces in Boston, San Francisco, Oakland, Memphis, and Chicago!

 Portal Cafes (virtual)